windytan/redsea/README.md

 By default, an MPX signal is expected via stdin (raw 16-bit signed-integer PCM).

-The simplest way to view RDS groups using `rtl_fm` is:
+This command listens to 87.9 MHz using `rtl_fm` and displays the RDS groups:

     rtl_fm -M fm -l 0 -A std -p 0 -s 171k -g 20 -F 9 -f 87.9M | redsea -r 171k